 The museum has had a 'Balch Room' for many years, but the gallery in its current format opened in 2014.

-These are displayed along with finds from Ebbor Gorge, Wookey Hole valley, and other local areas.
+These are displayed along with finds from Ebbor Gorge, Wookey Hole ravine, and other local areas.
 Much of the collection is presented in the beautiful original wooden cabinets.

 The bones of the 'Witch of Wookey Hole' are sensitively displayed at the end of the gallery, along with a selection of the intriguing items found with her.

 The Balch Room's redevelopment was funded through generous donations from Wookey Hole Caves and the AONB Sustainable Development Fund (Mendip Hills).